-My name is Kate McDowell, and this year is my seventh in education.
+My name is Kate McDowell, and this year is my tenth in education.
 I grew up in Joliet, IL, and moved to Missouri in 2004 to study journalism at the University of Missouri-Columbia.
 I spent three years working as a writer at a newspaper in South Carolina before beginning a career as a teacher.
 I have a master’s degree in curriculum and instruction as well as certification for Teaching English to Speakers of Other Languages from the University of Missouri-St. Louis.
-This year is my first at KCIA, and I am so excited to be working in a place with such amazing diversity and a strong team of educators.
-I began my teaching career at Pathway Academy Charter School in Kansas City as a Teach For America corps member and spent six years working there as an ELL teacher and program coordinator.
-This year, I am supporting other teachers at KCIA to best serve our English language learners.
+This fall I will complete an urban school leadership residency that will prepare me to earn principal certification and an Ed.
+Specialist degree in school administration from the University of Missouri – Kansas City.
+This year is my fourth at KCIA, and I am so grateful to work in a place with such amazing diversity and a strong team of educators.
+I began my work here as an instructional coach, supporting our teachers of English language learners and our kindergarten through second grade classrooms.
+I moved to an administrative role this year and now am Director of Curriculum and Instruction.
 I love to travel, especially to Spanish-speaking countries.
 I have studied Spanish for several years and have traveled to Spain, Mexico and Guatemala to improve my language skills.
 In my free time, I also love to read, try new restaurants and spend time with family and friends.
-My family includes my husband, Sam, and my sisters and parents, who live in Chicago.
+My family includes my husband, Sam, and my baby son, Brennan, who was born in April 2020.